dhh1128/codecraft.co/six-learning-tips-for-tech-folks.md

 In literature, a foil is a character that, when placed beside the protagonist, provides significant contrast in personality, style, or motivation.
 Foils challenge tidy assumptions and deepen the character that the reader cares about the most.

 We all need to be challenged.
-We need to learn about other viewpoints--not at some surface level, so we'll have talking points to contradict, but in depth, so we appreciate the contributions that other human beings can offer.
+We need to learn about other viewpoints &mdash; not at some surface level, so we'll have talking points to contradict, but in depth, so we appreciate the contributions that other human beings can offer.
 Nothing is more certain than that the aggregate wisdom of others will always exceed our private insight.

 Chances are, you'll regularly encounter viewpoints different from your own, with no particular effort.
 So set yourself the task of thoroughly understanding and articulating such a viewpoint now and then, to the point where its proponent would nod with satisfaction and agree that you've nailed their thinking.
 Good things will happen.
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
-<p style="padding-left:30px;"><em><span style="color:#000080;">Pick an item or two from the suggestions above--or find some ideas of your own, that work for you--and start today to turn them into habits.
+<p style="padding-left:30px;"><em><span style="color:#000080;">Pick an item or two from the suggestions above &mdash; or find some ideas of your own, that work for you &mdash; and start today to turn them into habits.
 Slow and steady is better than inconsistent bursts...</span></em></p>
 <p style="padding-left:30px;"><span style="color:#000080;"><em>Extra credit: Tell others about the goals you set.
 This commits you, and might stimulate some worthwhile conversations.
 Or add a comment here, sharing other ideas you have.
 (Remember the value of teaching... :-)</em></span></p>